Contact homology and virtual fundamental cycles: Statement of results

-Denote by $R_\lambda$ the \emph{Reeb vector field} associated to $\lambda$ (defined by the properties $\lambda(R_\lambda)=1$ and $d\lambda(R_\lambda,\cdot)=0$).
-We will denote by $\PP=\PP(Y,\lambda)$ the collection of (unparameterized) \emph{Reeb orbits} (i.e.\ closed trajectories of $R_\lambda$, not necessarily embedded).
-We make the additional assumption in this setup that all Reeb orbits are \emph{non-degenerate} (i.e.\ the linearized return map has no fixed vector). \end{setting}
+Denote by $R_\lambda$ the \emph{Reeb vector field} associated to $\lambda$, defined by the properties $\lambda(R_\lambda)=1$ and $d\lambda(R_\lambda,\cdot)=0$.
+Denote by $\PP=\PP(Y,\lambda)$ the collection of (unparameterized) \emph{Reeb orbits}, namely closed trajectories of $R_\lambda$, not necessarily embedded.
+A Reeb orbit is called \emph{non-degenerate} iff the associated linearized Poincar\'e return map $\xi_p\to\xi_p$ has no fixed vector.
+A contact form is called non-degenerate iff all its Reeb orbits are non-degenerate, which implies that there are at most finitely many Reeb orbits below any given action threshold.
+Suppose now that $\lambda$ is non-degenerate.